How to Use mkdir, touch, and echo - Create Files in Linux

 Hello, Linux World!

 Lina: The text I type just appears on screen.
-But this alone doesn't seem very useful...
+That alone does not seem very useful.

-Linny-senpai: I thought you might think that.
-But echo's real power is "writing to files."
+Linny-senpai: I thought you might say that.
+The real power of echo is writing to files.

 Write to Files (Redirection)